alibaba/libgrape-lite/examples/gnn_sampler/README.md

 - `vfile`: vertex file of input graph.
 - `efile`: edge file of input graph.
 - `sampling_strategy`: select a strategy, currently we support three built-in strategies: 'random', 'edge_weight' and 'top_k'.
-- `hop_and_num`: the hop and the numbers of neighbors to sampling.
-The value of this parameter is `n` numbers separated by '-', represents each sampling neighbors for the `n` hops. e.g., '4-5' means sample 2 hops, for the first hop, samples 4 neighbors.
-And for the second hop, samples 5 neighbors.
+- `hop_and_num`: the hop and the numbers of neighbors to sample.
+The value of this parameter is `n` numbers separated by '-', represents each sampling neighbors for the `n` hops. e.g., '4-5' means that each vertex samples neighbors within 2 hops.
+For the first hop, each vertex samples 4 neighbors, and for the second hop, each vertex samples 5 neighbors.
 - `out_prefix`: ouput file prefix.

 ### Result